 The delicate beauty of bleeding heart vine belies its fast growth habit.
-It's one of the best fast growing vines for covering an arbor, pergola or that chain link fence.
+It's one of the best fast growing vines for covering an arbor, trellis, pergola or that chain link fence.

 It's a versatile plant because it will thrive and blossom almost anywhere in a landscape - from full sun to partial shade.